Sample-Efficient Quantum State Tomography for Structured Quantum States in One Dimension: Acknowledgment

 \section{Acknowledgment}

-We acknowledge funding support from NSF Grants No.\ CCF-1839232, PHY-2112893, CCF-2106834 and CCF-2241298, as well as the W. M. Keck Foundation.
+We acknowledge funding support from NSF Grants No.\ CCF-1839232, PHY-2112893, CCF-2106834, CCF-2241298 and ECCS-2409701 as well as the W. M. Keck Foundation.
 We thank the Ohio Supercomputer Center for providing the computational resources needed in carrying out this work.

 \crefalias{section}{appendix} \appendices